Hike #10 (Urban Hike #4): Outer Richmond, aka the Dumpling trail

 After much research and scrutiny, Shanghai Dumpling King won out.

 Good call.
 This is the place to go for all things dumpling.
-The spicy dumplings were particularly scrumptious.
+The spicy dumplings were particularly fantastic.

 Following dinner we made our way up to Bazaar Cafe on California with plans to hang out in the back garden, listen to some live music, and maybe grab a beer.
 We walked in to find…people praying in the back garden and a poetry jam/scripture reading in the front.
 Unclear what happened there.
 Time to move on to Tia Margarita…because what better way to get over barging in on a prayer group than watching Shani Davis win gold while drinking a margarita the size of your head.